Opening or taking over a restaurant

 When technical problems arise, you need responsive, competent customer support to minimize interruptions to your service.
 Unfortunately, this is not the case with most low-cost solutions.
 Support is frequently limited to e-mail assistance, with slow responses and only during office hours.

-What's more, start-up support is often non-existent, leaving you to navigate alone during a crucial period of your use.
-This lack of responsiveness and support can quickly become a major hindrance to your establishment's efficiency, especially when a problem arises at peak times.
+Furthermore, there is often no guidance during the initial setup, leaving you to figure things out on your own during a critical phase of your use.
+This lack of responsiveness and support can quickly become a major obstacle to your organization’s efficiency, especially when a problem arises during peak hours.

 6. Neglected security exposes you to legal risks